Review Of Scotch & Tattoos Dailuaine 7 Year Old By Torsten Paul Whisky Co

 Finish: A medium finish, with dark chocolate, dried fruits, and oranges.

-Review of Scotch & Tattoos Dailuiane 7 year old single malt
+Review of Scotch & Tattoos Dailuaine 7 year old single malt

-This is an exciting start from a fresh, young, and passionate Independent Bottler.
-The whisky is big and bold, as I guessed the octave has indeed had a significant impact.
+This is an exciting start from a fresh, young, and passionate independent bottler.
+This single cask whisky is big and bold, as I guessed the octave has indeed had a significant impact.
 It is still youthful and vigorous in places, and that's fine; I think the flavour profile controls it.
 I’m really looking forward to seeing what Torsten does next.

 If you enjoyed this review, then you can find out more about Scotch & Tattoos here.
 You may also like to read my review of Torsten’s third release, Scotch & Tattoos Caol Ila 13 year old Islay single malt whisky.